Packaging

 # testing (only works if faith and penlight and dkjson is installed)

-Things marked with (vendored) are from the deps/
+Things marked with (vendored) are from the deps/ folder, or from your

 environment if you've built a clean one.